 Day 7: Erg Chigaga Dunes – Ouarzazate

 After breakfast in Erg Chigaga (Chegaga), depart with the 4×4 via the old Paris-Dakar race road to Foum-Zguid crossing Iriqui lake.
-Thus lunch break at a berber village named Tazenakht.
+Then lunch break at a berber village named Tazenakht.

 Day 8: Ouarzazate – Marrakech

 Departure to visit the town of Ouarzazate.
-You will explore the Kasbah of Taourirt, kasbah Tifoltout, and Studio Cinema.
+Then explore the Kasbah of Taourirt, kasbah Tifoltout, and Studio Cinema.
 Then pass through the village Merzgane Ighrem.
 Stop for lunch, before continuing by road to Marrakech via the Tizi-n-Tichka pass.